MicrosoftDocs/well-architected/well-architected/ai/design-principles.md

 ---
-title: Design principles for AI workloads on Azure
+title: Design Principles for AI Workloads on Azure
 description: Review the design principles of the Azure Well-Architected Framework.
 See how to apply these principles to an AI workload.
 author: PageWriter-MSFT
 ms.author: prwilk